Ypsonas: Transport

 Ypsonas is served by local Limassol bus lines 17 and 16.
 In this way Ypsonas is connected to Limassol centre.
 Large avenue Elias Kannaourou and the main Cyprus highway connect Ypsonas to Limassol and other cities.

+Geography

 Topography

 Ypsonas is built at an altitude of 90 meters.
 The village area has an inclination from north to south.
 The altitude decreases from 479 in north to 90 in the village level and to 20 towards southern parts.

 Climate

 Ypsonas has an annual rainfall of 440 cm.
 The open cultivated fields of Ypsonas Industrial area do not have any tall buildings and thus the temperature in summer can be higher than within the shaded (due to buildings) city of Limassol.
 Ypsonas also may have more wind than Limassol city for the same reason.

 Economy

 The Industrial Area of Ypsonas has many cultivated fields which produce ready-made grass, vines, citrus fruits, almonds, olives, carobs, and milk from goat herds.

 In the same area, large cement factories operate, as well as much used car-parts processing.

 Ypsonas has a blooming industry development.
 The number of people that work in industries in this area are the fourth-largest in Limassol.
 The main industrial factories are charcuteries, cheese and cured meat factories, saw factories, boat manufacturing factories, and wooden furniture factories as well as product and packing of fruit and vegetable products.
-There are since 2000s more restaurants of internationally known fast foods chains, like KFC, Costa Cafe and more and supermarkets like LIDL, Papantoniou, Pop Life.
+There are since 2000s more restaurants of internationally known fast foods chains, like KFC, Costa Coffee and more and supermarkets like LIDL, Papantoniou, and Pop Life.